ftonolini45/Variational_Sparse_Coding/README.md

 ## Sparse Artificial Dataset

 The sparse artificial dataset we use for our evaluation is included in the folder "Data_Sets/Smiley" along with the Matlab code used to generate it.
 This code is "make_smile_dataset.m" and can be found in "Data_Sets/Smiley/Generate_Smiley_Dataset".
-THis code can be used to generate different similar datasets with varying sparsity for the attributes (the datasets used in the paper and the example here are generated with a sparsity coefficient of 0.5).
+The code can be used to generate different datasets with varying sparsity for the attributes (the datasets used in the paper and the example here are generated with a sparsity coefficient of 0.5).